mornedhels/enshrouded-server/README.md

 ⚠️: Work in Progress

+### Game Version Updates

+During automatic updates you need about double the storage to house the update files.

 ### Additional Information

 * STEAM_API_KEY is only needed for the update cron, to check if the server is empty.
 You can get a key from